-Connect the gas hose to the regulator or flowmeter located on the shield gas cylinder and connect the other end of the gas hose to the input gas connection on the machine.
+Connect the gas hose to the regulator/flowmeter located on the shield gas cylinder and connect the other end to the machine.

 Check these power connections daily to ensure they have not become loose otherwise arcing may occur when used under load.